 Are you familiar with the user experience quote, “User interface is like a joke.
 If you have to explain it, it’s not that good.”?
 While clever, that statement is far from true.

-User interfaces shouldn’t be complicated, but you can’t expect a new user to understand a new interface without any sort of direction.
-Similarly, you can’t expect an existing user to understand an updated interface or a new feature without any sort of direction.
+User interfaces shouldn’t be complicated, but you can’t expect a new user to understand a new interface without any direction.
+Similarly, you can’t expect an existing user to understand an updated interface or a new feature without any direction.

-That’s where user onboarding comes into play.
+That’s where user onboarding flows come into play.
 Proper user onboarding leads to more money in the bank.
 It’s a familiar concept for most, yet user onboarding flows are often created during development and forgotten about.

-They deserve innovation, experimentation and optimization, too.
+Onboarding flows deserve innovation, experimentation, and optimization, too.
 You might be surprised by the ROI.

 Types of User Onboarding Flows (and Why They Matter)

 There are two different types of user onboarding flows: mobile and desktop.
 Mobile user onboarding flows introduce you to a game, a productivity app, a banking app, etc. Desktop user onboarding flows introduce you to a task management tool, a conversion research SaaS, etc.